aleshaleksey/fansys23/08-spell-list.md

 **Special**: If the caster sacrifices a precious memory, in the form of permanently losing one of their abilities, the MP dice cost of the spell becomes zero.
 In addition the following effects occur:
 - The area of the spell is cut off from the material world (or other realms), and it is only possible to enter or leave via a secret path that the caster knows, or with a ["navigate"](05-skills.md#navigate) roll equal to the caster's threshold.
 - Fey spirits take the form of entities of the caster's choice.
-These provide a ["deceive"](05-skills.md#deceive) roll equal to the caster's spell threshold, for the sake of targeting and identifying the caster for other purposes.
-If a successful "observe"/"sense motive" roll, or ["truesight"](06-abilities.md#truesight-i-v) (or a similar ability) do not reveal the true target, this counts as ["full concealment"](04-combat.md#cover-and-concealment).
+To distinguish these disguised fey, from the being they are disguised as, the observer must make a successful "observe"/"sense motive" roll with a threshold of the caster's WIS threshold, or use ["truesight"](06-abilities.md#truesight-i-v).
+If the observer cannot reveal the disguised fey for what they are, they can either deceive the observer, or provide ["full concealment"](04-combat.md#cover-and-concealment) to the being they are disguised as (if it is present).
 - All spells with a spirit/spiritual/nature descriptor cost 1 MP dice less to cast (this does not stack), and gain +1 to their threshold.
+- If the spell is cast in the area of a [Greater Cosmic Seal](#greater-cosmic-seal), the caster must succeed on a CHA save vs the threshold of the seal or lose the spell.

 **Upcast**: For every extra MP die above 9, the spell radius increases by 20ft or the duration increases by 1 minute.

 **Global**: The spell lasts for 24 hours and covers a radius of 1200ft.
 If the caster sacrifices a precious memory (and permanently loses an ability) there are a couple of extra effects (on top of the aforementioned special boons):
+- All allies heal:
-- All allies heal all conditions 1 hour after the start of the spell, all MP and SP 2 hours after the start of the spell, starvation, thirst and insomnia 3 hours after the start of the spell, and all HP at the end of the spell.
-SP and MP dice are not restored.
+  - All conditions 1 hour after the start of the spell.
+  - All MP and SP 2 hours after the start of the spell.
+  - Starvation, thirst and insomnia 3 hours after the start of the spell.
+  - All HP at the end of the spell.
+SP and MP *dice* are not restored.
-- Additional semi-illusionary changes to local terrain may occur.
+- Semi-illusionary changes to local terrain may occur.
 - The fey will be willing to offer the caster up to one piece of secret information (either plot related, or secret knowledge (knowledge threshold=36)).
 Alternatively a fey being may be offered as a bride or groom to the caster by the ruler of the fey realm (although unions between mortals and spirits seldom end well..).
 - This spell borders on legendary magic, that forever changes the locale where it is cast.
 When the 24 hours are over, three of the 8 effects caused by the "local" casting of the spell continue to be active for 108 years.
 Likewise, mortals born in this area tend to have a "spiritual" alignment and fey traits.